 For lifelong immunizing childhood infections for which all individuals are expected to experience infection at some point in their lifetime, the hazard of exposure will compile cumulatively with increasing time since birth (e.g. with age), making time and age interchangeable units.
 As a result, data describing the age-distribution of exposures can be used to estimate the force of infection (as it varies with time or age or both) in a given system.

-Ferguson et al. 19991 presents a system of ODEs to describe the dynamics of a multi-typic dengue infection.
-These ODEs can be solved to produce a series of expressions describing the time-and-age-dependent population of susceptibles (x), the time-and-age-dependent population of individuals experiencing a primary infection with serotype i (zi), and the time-and-age-dependent population of individuals experiencing any multitypic (2+ exposures) infection (z**):
+Ferguson et al. 19991 presents a system of equations (PDEs) describing the dynamics of a multi-typic dengue infection.
+These PDEs can be solved to produce a series of expressions describing the time-and-age-dependent population of susceptibles (x), the time-and-age-dependent population of individuals experiencing a primary infection with serotype i (zi), and the time-and-age-dependent population of individuals experiencing any multitypic (2+ exposures) infection (z**):

 xa,t=e-0aiλia-τ,t-τdτ (1)